Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

+“Most of these herbal toxicities – and this is not an uncommon problem – came along with the internet at the beginning of the century, but it has consolidated itself with social media.
+And there are prescribers of herbal combos – which is unfortunate.
+This attitude is absolutely despicable, because it is totally dissociated from scientific evidence”, he says.

+“Each one [que prescreve] it has its formulations, prescribes, says what it wants.
+In addition to consulting rooms, there is direct marketing over the internet.
+It’s a disaster, because people buy and expose themselves”, he laments.

-THE g1 talked to experts to understand the size of the problem.
+THE g1 talked to experts to understand the risks.
 See details below:

 - Tea slimming?
 Is there scientific proof?